TrezorHannes/Lightning-Python-Tools/README.md

 ### === Usage ===
 To execute the script, make sure the virtual environment is activated:

    `$ source .venv/bin/activate`

+or use the python binary in your nested .venv directory

+   `$ .venv/bin/python swap_out_candidates.py -h`

 Then run the script using the following command:
 - `$ .venv/bin/python3 Peerswap/ps_peers.py`